waozixyz/kryon/docs/krb_source_spec.md

 ## Stack-Based Considerations & Optimizations

+*   **Custom Property Interpretation Overhead:** Relying heavily on runtime interpretation of Custom Properties adds complexity and potential performance cost to the runtime compared to handling pre-resolved standard properties.
+Use judiciously for behaviors the compiler cannot fully resolve.
 *   **Minimize Custom Data:** Relying heavily on `ELEM_TYPE_CUSTOM` or the Custom Properties section increases runtime complexity and KRB file size.
 Prefer compiler abstractions (`Define` in `.kry`) that resolve to standard KRB elements and properties whenever possible.
 *   Use 8-bit indices where feasible (String Table, Resource Table indices if counts are low).
 *   Simplify numeric values (palette colors via `FLAG_EXTENDED_COLOR=0`, frame-based time).